Full Wave Bridge Rectifier Supply

 This is the part that converts AC voltage into pulsating DC by using D1-D4.

-In this part diode we exclude D2 and D3.
+In this part diode we excluded, are D2 and D3.
 Now when transformer output 1 will be positive and output 2 negative during sin wave pulse then diodes D1 and D4 conduct as these are forward biased and positive side is available at D1’s output(labeled as 2) and negative side is available at D4’s output(labeled as 4).
 When negative voltage is present at output 1 of transformer and positive at output 2 now these diodes will be reversed biased and so will not conduct.
 And there will be no output due to D1 and D4.

 Now we exclude D1, D4 and consider D2, D3 in the circuit.
 In this way when transformer output 1 will be positive and output 2 negative during sin wave pulse then diodes D2 and D3 will not conduct as these are reversed biased and there will be no output due to these diodes.
 When negative voltage is present at transformer’s output 1 and positive at output 2 then both diodes D2, D3 will conduct(as these are forward biased) and positive voltage will be available at D2’s output(labeled as 2) and negative voltage will be available at D3’s output(labeled as 4).